The Best Kitchen Counter Organization

 The Unseen Part of Our Kitchen

 The photo above is the wall adjacent to our large farmhouse sink on the left side.
 It had way too many small appliances, such as a blender, toaster oven, 20-year-old microwave, juicer, and a Sonos speaker.
 I never ever shared this area of the kitchen because it was too cluttered and messy.
 This area is #1 on my list and it’s all about kitchen counter organization.

 There also used to be a twenty+-year-old microwave on this counter.
 I finally replaced it because we couldn’t live without one, but stashed it in the butler’s pantry.
 The other small appliances went downstairs to the basement since I was using them only about once a month.
 The blue screen is my friend Alexa on an Echo.
 She is very helpful with measurements, substitutions, and setting a timer.

 I forgot to take a “before” photo but just trust me that this area needed some help.

-Another item I moved from this area is our Sonos speaker.
+Another item that I moved from the countertop into the shelves next to the sink is our Sonos speaker.
 I found the perfect space for it.